 Understand how global economies interact with a focus on Asian industrialization, trade and technologies.

 - To major in Asian studies you will complete 60 credits.
-These include two classes in history, one in religious studies, two years of intermediate and advanced language study, a senior thesis sequence and electives.
+These include three classes in the humanities, two years of intermediate and advanced language study, a senior thesis sequence or other advanced coursework, and electives.

 - To minor in Asian studies you will need to complete 24 credit hours.